ibm-cloud-docs/account/ts-iam-mfa.md

 {{site.data.keyword.attribute-definition-list}}

-# How can I reset my MFA factors?
+# Why can't I log in with my MFA factors?
 {: #troubleshoot-MFA}
 {: troubleshoot}

-If at least one account that you are a member of enables MFA, you must use an authentication factor, in addition to your username and password, to securely log in to {{site.data.keyword.cloud}}.
-You might want to update or reset your authentication methods if the email address or phone number that you use to authenticate to the {{site.data.keyword.cloud_notm}} console changes or becomes inaccessible.
+You are required to use an authentication factor, in addition to your username and password, to securely log in to {{site.data.keyword.cloud}} if at least one account that you are a member of enables MFA.
+You can update or reset your authentication methods if the email address or phone number that you use to authenticate changes or becomes inaccessible by going to the [Verification methods and authentication factors](https://iam.cloud.ibm.com/mysecurity){: external} page.
 {: shortdesc}

-I can't log in because I'm prompted to enter an authentication factor that I can't access.
+When I try to log in with an authentication factor, the following error message is displayed:
 {: tsSymptoms}

+`Error: Incorrect validation code.`

 One or more of the authentication factors that you use are inaccessible.
-For example, if one of your authentication factors sends you an one-time passcode by way of SMS, but your phone number has changed, then you need to reset your MFA factors.
+For example, if one of your authentication factors sends you a one-time passcode by way of SMS, but you changed your, then you need to reset your MFA factors.
 {: tsCauses}

 1. Go to the [Verification methods and authentication factors](https://iam.cloud.ibm.com/mysecurity){: external} page.